MulticulturalMatrix/MulticulturalMatrix.github.io/Volunteers.md

 ![picture of androgenous light-skinned person in front of cherry blossoms with rainbow colored hair](/images/ljanzen.jpg){:style="float: left; margin: 0 10px 10px 0" height="200px" width="200px";}
 **Lee Janzen | they/them | ljanzen@cs.washington.edu**

-> Lee is a Queer, Dis/abled student who transfered to the Allen School Fall 2021.
-They started this campaign in response to multiple discrimination issues they watched their friends experiance with no response.
-They hope to use their leadership experiance to help build long-term change at The Allen School.
+> Lee is a Queer, Dis/abled student who transferred to the Allen School Fall 2021.
+They started this campaign in response to multiple discrimination issues they watched their friends experience with no response.
+They hope to use their leadership experience to help build long-term change at The Allen School.
 {: style="color:gray; font-size: 80%;"}